 • Get Active!

 • Regular physical activity is also a good way to help your child relieve stress and stay healthy.
-If he experiences a particularly stressful day, you can consider taking him for a jog, cycling in the park, or go for some active play at the playground to relieve your child’s stress.
+If he experiences a particularly stressful day, you can consider taking him for a jog, cycling in the park, or going for some active play at the playground to relieve your child’s stress.

 • Kitchen Helper